dandn9/node_ws/README.md

-# A websocket server/client implementation in node
+# A websocket server with multiple sockets/client implementation in node with a chat example

 ## Sources: